These particular crumpets arose from an idea that came to me late one night – as is often the way!

 - extra butter (or vegetable oil) for cooking the onions and cooking the crumpets

-(2) While the batter is fermenting, cook the onions: heat a little oil and add the onions.
+(3) While the batter is fermenting, cook the onions: heat a little oil and add the onions.
 Sweat gently for about 20 minutes until the onions are very soft and have just taken on a little colour.
 Cool and then either blitz to a purée or very finely chop/crush.
-NB: if the onion chunks are too large, they will weigh down the batter, hampering the level of rise you want.

-(3) Mix the bicarbonate of soda with a little of the remaining ale and fold through the batter, along with the onions and the cheese, trying not to knock out all of the bubbles formed during the long fermentation.
-Add more of the ale if needed: you should have a fairly thick batter that drops off a spoon without any effort rather than clings to it or pours too quickly.
-If the batter is too thick, you won’t get the characteristic holes in the crumpets (but they will still taste fabulous!).
+NB: you should have a fairly thick batter that drops off a spoon without any effort rather than clings to it or pours too quickly.
+If the batter is too thick, you won’t get the characteristic holes in the crumpets (but they will still taste fabulous!), so stir in a little more ale if needed.

-(4) Cover and leave for about an hour in a warm place, after which time the batter will be very well aerated.
-It should smell wonderfully fermented and wobble almost like a just-set jelly!
+(5) Cover and leave for about an hour in a warm place or at room temperature, after which time the batter will be very well aerated.
+It should smell wonderfully fermented and wobble almost like a barely-set jelly!

-(5) Heat a solid frying pan over a low heat for a few minutes.
-Generously brush the inside of metal crumpet rings and the hot pan with butter or oil.
-Place the rings on the pan over a low heat.
+(6) Heat a solid frying pan over a low heat for a few minutes.
+Generously brush the inside of metal rings and the hot pan with butter or oil – even if your pan or rings are non-stick.
+Place the rings flat on the pan over a low heat.

-(6) Without disturbing the batter too much, spoon some of the batter into each ring, going not much deeper than half full.
-Keep the heat at medium to low to begin with and don’t shake or knock the pan.
+(7) Without disturbing the batter too much, spoon just over a heaped tablespoon of the batter into each ring: going not much deeper than half full.
+Keep the heat at low to begin with and don’t shake or knock the pan.
 The batter will rise and after about 6 minutes bubbles should appear and then burst, followed by more bubbles appearing and bursting: it is a fascinating process – you could easily pull up a chair and watch all the activity!

-(8) Carefully turn the crumpets over, still in their rings, and cook for a further 3-4 minutes to give a nice brown tinge to the tops.
-The bases should have a deep brown colour and feel very crisp: this is precisely what you want and makes a wonderful texture contrast with the softness of the rest of the crumpet.
+(9) Carefully turn the crumpets over, still in their rings, and cook for a further 3-4 minutes.
+It doesn’t matter if the surface of crumpets is not touching the base of the pan as the heat of the pan will ensure the crumpet could through.
+The base of the crumpets should have a deep brown colour and feel very crisp: this is precisely what you want and makes a wonderful texture contrast with the softness of the inside of the crumpet.

 (9) Remove the crumpets from their rings carefully and serve warm – and with plenty of butter!